 Well, it’s kind of like vinyl.
 Some people like the warm, fuzzy feeling that analog music brings.
 Others would rather stick to their high-fidelity streams.
 If you want your content to look like it was filmed a long time ago, film grain is your friend.

-Whether you’re shooting a vintage Western or a light-hearted recruitment video, you’re gonna need something to soundtrack it adequately.
+Whether you’re shooting a vintage Western, filming a light-hearted recruitment video, or chroma keying your actors into a space-age epic, you’ll need something to soundtrack it adequately.
 At Epidemic Sound, you can rifle through our catalog based on genre, mood, length, tempo, and whether it’s vocal or instrumental – so you’ll never be stuck for ideas!

 How do I use film grain in my content?